-This grant from the Robert Wood Johnson Foundation (RWJF) supported the start-up activities of the Center for Perinatal Health Initiatives (CPHI), which was created to assess changes in perinatal services and outcomes in New Jersey, and is housed at the Department of OB/GYN and Reproductive Sciences at the University of Medicine and Dentistry of New Jersey (UMDNJ) - Robert Wood Johnson Medical School.
+This grant from RWJF supported the start-up activities of the Center for Perinatal Health Initiatives (CPHI), which was created to assess changes in perinatal services and outcomes in New Jersey, and is housed at the Department of OB/GYN and Reproductive Sciences at the University of Medicine and Dentistry of New Jersey (UMDNJ) - Robert Wood Johnson Medical School.

 CPHI collaborated with a wide range of organizations and agencies, including representatives of the seven New Jersey Maternal and Child Health Consortia established in the 1980s to develop referral systems for high-risk births within defined geographic areas.

 Initial meetings of CPHI participants raised concerns about the validity of the state's electronic birth certificate (EBC) data.
 As this was the primary data source for tracking trends in the quality of perinatal care, CPHI focused its first research projects on evaluating EBC data and developing strategies for improving its accuracy.